Management Team & Studio

 Bachelor of Arts, Geography and Environmental Studies, University of Wisconsin-Madison

 After 18 years of service with Matrix Engineering, she is well versed in all things administrative in the AEC industry.
 She is the office manager for both MAP Strategies and Artman Studio.

 Steven Vance is an urban planner and web application developer.
 He created Chicago Cityscape, a subscription service to track building permits and neighborhood data, and MAPS Tracker, to notify MAPS clients of new building violations.
 He has worked for the Chicago Department of Transportation, Active Transportation Alliance, written for Streetsblog Chicago and other publications, and created websites for several organizations including Landmarks Illinois.

 Master of Urban Planning & Public Policy, University of Illinois at Chicago

-We're excited to launch Artman Studio, a licensed design firm within MAPS
+MAP Studio is a licensed design firm within MAPS

-Consulting Structural Engineer
+Consulting Structural Engineer, S.E., R.A.

 Consulting Electrical Engineer; MBA, MSEE, PE, LEED AP

 As principal of Jose de Avila and Associates, Jose is driven by the philosophy that excellence in engineering begins with designs that provide healthy, safe, stimulating, and comfortable environments.
 With bachelor degrees in both mechanical and electrical engineering and a master degree in electrical engineering, Jose combines common sense with a thorough understanding of theory.
 With a Master in Business Administration, he is keenly aware of the importance of cost control, coordination, schedule adherence, and quality assurance.
 From experience gathered over twenty years with his firm, and as a former Director of Engineering at Holabird & Root and a former Associate Partner at Skidmore Owings & Merrill, Jose has a vast knowledge of the intricacies involved in the design of systems for projects that vary widely in size, type and complexity.